 Langley Method - single wavelength, multiple days:

 As a worked example of this, let’s look at a different year with more days of useable data (the 2020/21 season only has 5 such days).
-We’ll examine the record for 2015, just before Halley moved to its Halley 6A location.
+We’ll examine the record for 2015, just before Halley moved to its Halley 6A location and we’ll look at just a single wavelength – the A wavelength (though this method is applicable to any of the three).

 Through a program that automates much of the work of the previous section [5], the S values for all available days of the 2015 have been calculated, alongside their standard error [6].
 These are displayed below:

+Figure 4: S values, calculated from daily Langley plots, plotted over the course of the 2015 season, alongside their associated standard errors.

 As you can see, the S values are relatively stable over the course of a season, but they are quite noisy.
 Because of this, we should do a little quality control.
 There are a couple of ways to do this: we could give additional weight to days that have many observations (particularly morning and afternoon); exclude any value of S outside three sigma of the mean or we could exclude anything above a certain standard error.
 As with any quality control, there is no “right” way to do it, but it is important to be consistent with how you do it across the whole dataset.